2018 prepayments available March 1 – Sept. 30.

 - All payments received at any time from any taxpayer will be applied to the oldest taxes first.
 You may not prepay a future year if you owe taxes from a prior year.

-- A valid Clay County parcel number, current address, and working phone number must be written on all prepayments.
+- A valid Clay County parcel number must be written on all prepayments.
 Prepayments sent without this information will be returned, uncashed.

 - If you use your bank’s online bill pay to send us a pre-payment, please have your bank write “PREPAYMENT” in the memo line, and make sure your parcel number appears on the check.
 You may only prepay one parcel per check.
 Any online bill payments received in this office with uncertain information will be returned, uncashed.